Are you feeling lost and unsure about what career path to take after completing 12th standard?

 Career Path 2: After Engineering

 Students who have completed their Engineering graduation can make a career through AFCAT.
-Indian Air Force calls for enthusiastic candidates and engineers to handle the engineering department.
-Candidates can apply for the AFCAT exam application and CDS exams to make a career through AFCAT after Engineering.
+Indian Air Force calls for enthusiastic Students and engineers to handle the engineering department.
+Students can apply for AFCAT application and CDS exams to make a career through AFCAT after Engineering.

 Career Path 3: After Post Graduation

-Candidates can also make a career through AFCAT and this includes both Male and female candidates between the age of 20-24 years.
-Students can work for the Indian Air Force after post-graduation through the AFCAT exam.
+Students can also make a career through AFCAT and this includes both male and female Students between the age of 20-24 years.
+Students can work for the Indian Air Force after post-graduation through AFCAT exam.

 AFCAT Career Path: Educational Qualification

-The education qualifications and eligibility for AFCAT depend on the branch you are applying for.
-The Flying branch, Ground duty branch (Technical and non-technical) have different qualification requirements.
-The AFCAT branch-wise educational qualification is given below:
+The education qualifications and eligibility criteria for AFCAT 2025 depend on the branch you are applying for.
+The Flying branch and ground duty branch (Technical and non-technical) have different qualification requirements.
+AFCAT branch-wise educational qualification is given below:

 Flying Branch AFCAT Qualification: